 Exploring the intricacies of Tunisia makes for a great holiday.
 A small but significant North African gem, Tunisia enjoys the benefits of a balmy Mediterranean coast and the beauty of its Ottoman heritage.
 With Holiday Extras, your cover for Tunisia is classed as a European travel insurance policy.

 Why Holiday Extras travel insurance for Tunisia works

 Holiday Extras ensures that your trip to Tunisia is trouble free by offering excellent insurance policies at competitive prices.
 Choose from three policies:

 Most insurers require a certain amount to be deducted from a claim to be considered: this is called the policy excess.
-The excess on Holiday Extras' policies ranges from around £75-£100, with many sections of our cover requiring no excess at all.
-If you would prefer to avoid the excess for all of the sections of cover, we suggest adding an excess waiver to your policy.
+The excess on Holiday Extras' policies ranges from £0-£150, with many sections of our cover requiring no excess at all.
+If you would prefer to avoid the excess for all of the sections of cover, we suggest selecting a platinum policy.

 Tips for travel to Tunisia